Statistics

 Birthdays

-Tommy Campbell will be 46 - credited as Sergeant in The Impossible Astronaut / Day of the Moon
+Tommy Campbell was 46 - credited as Sergeant in The Impossible Astronaut / Day of the Moon

 Tommy Campbell is a stand-up comedian, actor and writer.
 He is a dual-citizen of Ireland and Canada and currently resides in London.